meganmckissack/p5js-experiments/poster/README.md

-experiment to create a posting with only shapes, no text
+experiment to create a poster with only shapes, no text